This program has been archived.

-Deep Underground Science and Engineering Laboratory
+Deep Underground Science and Engineering Laboratory (DUSEL S4)

 The particle physics, cosmology/astrophysics and nuclear physics communities have identified the need for a deep underground laboratory infrastructure in order to address some of the most compelling, transformational questions at the frontier of their disciplines.
 Some of these questions include:

 - What are the fundamental symmetries and absolute mass of the neutrino?
 Can these provide a window into the origin and pattern of particle masses that make up our universe?

 - What are the fundamental properties and interactions of the three families of neutrinos, e.g., CP violation, mass hierarchy, CKM matrix and mixing angles?
 What can these and other neutrino studies tell us about the matter/antimatter asymmetry in the universe?
 Can it reveal new insights into the unification of the fundamental forces that govern physical laws as we now understand them?

 - What is the proton lifetime, and does it decay?
 Is ordinary matter inherently (un)stable?